bioidiap/bob.bio.base/doc/installation.rst

 With ``bob.bio`` you will run biometric recognition experiments using some default biometric recognition databases.
 Though the verification protocols are implemented in ``bob.bio``, the original data are **not included**.
 To download the original data of the databases, please refer to the according Web-pages.
-For a list of supported databases including their download URLs, please refer to the :ref:`verification_databases`.
+For a list of supported databases including their download URLs, please refer to the `verification_databases <https://github.com/idiap/bob/wiki/Packages>`_.

 After downloading the original data for the databases, you will need to tell ``bob.bio``, where these databases can be found.
 For this purpose, we have decided to implement a special file, where you can set your directories.